Postcard from Porto: 8 things to discover in Douro Valley

 Image: Quinta da Pacheca

 As if the Douro Valley wasn’t naturally Instagrammable enough, the Quinta da Pacheca estate provides you with the opportunity to sleep in a giant wine barrel in the middle of one of the most famous wine regions.
-Richardo Santos, Head of Marketing and wine tourism at Quinta da Pacheca says: “The barrel hotel concept has gone viral, we’ve not had to put a single euro into advertising!”
+Richardo Santos, Head of Marketing and wine tourism at Quinta da Pacheca said of the quirky accomodation: “The barrel hotel concept has gone viral, we’ve not had to put a single euro into advertising!”

-From 200-400 Euros per night, including your own private bathroom amenities, book a stay and enjoy a barrel of laughs in this novel, nature-immersed stay!
+From 200-400 Euros per night, including private bathroom amenities, enjoy a barrel of laughs in this novel, nature-immersed stay!

 Become a winemaker for a day at the Monverde Wine Experience Hotel